This PR introduces `WorkBench`.

 The current theme - pydata-sphinx-theme - supports switching between versions of the documentation.

 To version the documentation, you need to create a new version of the documentation by copying the existing documentation to a new directory with the version number.
-For example, to create a new version of the documentation for version 0.1.0
+For example, to create a new version of the documentation for version 0.1.0, you would run the following command:

 How are various versions built? - TBD.